Bakuchiol Vs Retinol – The Best Phyto-Retinol For Anti-Aging

 When applied twice a day, most people can see some results from bakuchiol after just six to twelve weeks.
 Since it’s photostable, it can be used both during the day and at night (unlike retinol).
 Bakuchiol won’t be degraded by sun exposure (… which is great)!

 Incorporate bakuchiol in both your daytime and nighttime skincare routine – just a couple of drops will go a long way!
 It can even be mixed with many other serums, like Vitamin C serum.
-To learn more about Vitamin C serum, check out: How To Use Vitamin C Serum Properly For Dark Spots
+To learn more about Vitamin C serum, check out: How To Use Vitamin C Serum Properly For Dark Spots.

 Since retinol & bakuchiol target similar receptors, it’s best to avoid using them at the same time.
 In fact, swap retinol for bakuchiol!